Paalai: Production

 The film was shot extensively in the forests of Thanjavur, Mysore and Sathyamangalam.
-Actress Shammu was the only professional actress to be cast in the film and Sunil Kumar prepared for his role by standing for hours under the sun to sport a tan as well as learning the basics of different forms of martial arts.
-It became the actress's final film before she left the film industry to complete her education.
+Shammu was the only professional actress to be cast in the film, which featured mostly newcomers, including Sunil, the lead actor.
+It became the actress's final signed film before she left the film industry to complete her education.
 Members of the Irula tribe also acted in the film.

-Soundtrack

-Ved Shankar is the debutant music director.
-All the lyrics were written by M. Senthamizhan.
-There are five tracks in the film.
+Ved Shankar, in his debut, composed the music.